 When using darker paving, consider choosing complementary colours when designing the rest of your garden.
 Dark grey fencing, rendered white walls, and dark wood benches and borders can all add to that classic timeless look, while allowing you to make a statement with furniture, cushions and plants.
-Paving options like our Barton Black look great against pops of orange, blue and purple.
+Paving options like our Ipley Anthracite look great against pops of orange, blue and purple.

 Darker paving can work wonders in a sunny spot due to its ability to absorb the light, adding a bit of balance to your garden, but how to avoid everything becoming too dark?
 Utilising light and accessories can bring back some much-needed brightness.
 Festoon lights and solar lamps can help create a beautiful inviting sanctuary to enjoy at night-time – while garden mirrors and reflective garden ornaments can bounce sunlight around your garden in the day.
 Mirrors in particular help to give an indoors-outdoors feel.

 If you’re still confused about which darker paving option is best for your project, then please contact us here and we’ll be happy to help.